CartoDB/carto-selfhosted-helm/customizations/README.md

   ```

 ## Use external databases
-This package comes with an internal Postgres and Redis but it isn't the recommended way because WE DON'T CREATE BACKUPS.
+This package comes with an internal Postgres and Redis but it is not recommended for production.
+It does not have any logic for backups or any other monitoring.

 So we recommend to use external databases, preferible managed database by your provider, with backups, high availability, etc.